Skip to content

 Model releases, licenses, GPU prices, driver support, inference runtimes, and leaderboard results change quickly.
 AI pages should preserve the model and hardware version used, identify stale benchmarks, and separate local privacy guidance from performance claims.

 Sovereign AI means running AI models locally on hardware you own, instead of renting cloud access.
-D-Central builds open-source tools (DCENT_Inference OS, DCENT Heatbox AI) so individual Bitcoiners can run their own models — the self-custody move Bitcoin made for money, applied to compute.
+D-Central builds and curates open-source tools so individual Bitcoiners can run their own models — the self-custody move Bitcoin made for money, applied to compute.

 What this section is

 D-Central is shipping AI content and, soon, AI hardware and firmware built for the individual Bitcoiner who already thinks like a miner.
-DCENT_Inference OS and DCENT Heatbox AI are in closed beta under GPL-3.0, with public beta landing summer 2026.
+The same open-source instinct behind our mining firmware, DCENT_OS (closed beta, GPL-3.0), is how we approach compute — own it, run it on hardware you control, trust nothing you can’t read.
 None of this replaces the Bitcoin core of the shop — the AI vertical is additive.
 Same hashcenter mindset, new compute workload.

 Pick your pillar